Is CBD Oil Legal In Scotland?

-For a long time, Cannabidiol (CBD) has been misunderstood due to its origins in the Cannabis Sativa plant and its relationship with THC (the intoxicating compound obtained from the same plant).
+For a long time, Cannabidiol (CBD) has been misunderstood due to its origins in hemp and its relationship with THC -an intoxicating compound also found in hemp.

 Regardless, in recent years CBD has continually gained traction across the world.
-In many countries where it was initially outlawed it is now perfectly legal.
+In many countries where it was initially outlawed it is now perfectly legal, but this sadly isn't true for everywhere.

-If you are a CBD user moving to Scotland, or an existing resident who wants to start using this product, you might be wondering exactly how legal it is.
+So is CBD oil legal in Scotland?
+If you're a CBD user moving to Scotland, or an existing resident who wants to start using CBD, you might be wondering exactly where it stands.

 THE FSA & FSS